shikha1108/notes/technicalTerms.md

 Epoch in computing can mean the starting point for measuring time (like January 1, 1970, in Unix) or a full cycle through a dataset during machine learning training.

 ### Design patterns
+They are reusable in multiple projects.
+They provide the solutions that help to define the system architecture.
+They capture the software engineering experiences.
+They provide transparency to the design of an application.
+They are well-proved and testified solutions since they have been built upon the knowledge and experience of expert software developers.

 ### Hibernate and Jvm